Cassandra-Labs-Foundation/core/development-notes.md

             - Link accounts in TigerBeetle to entities in Supabase via IDs
             - Use TigerBeetle for all financial transactions and balance tracking

+- Ok we are trying to start by setting up Persons entities on Supabase
+    - Gotta check the .env file when you get back from the break (Claude is frozen)

 ## Feb 19th 2025